bigdataage/bigdataage.github.io/README.md

 <p> &nbsp;&nbsp;&nbsp;&nbsp; (2) <b> ERN in bioactivity of CMM </b> </p>

 <p> &nbsp;&nbsp;&nbsp;&nbsp; Explore how Chinese herbal medicines and medicinal natural products delay aging, extend lifespan and healthspan by restoring ERN homeostasis and correcting (recoding) ERN disorders in aging and aging-related diseases.
-To provide novel insights into the multi-component and multi-target pharmacological mechanisms of traditional Chinese medicine (TCM) and establish epigenetic reprogramming as a promising therapeutic strategy for delaying aging or treating aging-related diseases. </p>
+To provide novel insights into the multi-component and multi-target pharmacological mechanisms of <b> traditional Chinese medicine </b> (TCM) and establish epigenetic reprogramming as a promising therapeutic strategy for delaying aging or treating aging-related diseases. </p>

 <p> &nbsp;&nbsp;&nbsp;&nbsp; (3) <b> ERN in biosynthesis of CMM </b>     </p>